Satyam/book-react-redux/manuscript/chapter18.md

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/createStore.js#L15-L19)

-We are only re-exporting part of the action types and action creators from the `requests` sub-store because no other element outside of this folder cares about the others.
+Of all the action types and action creators we defined [(:octocat:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/requests/actions.js), we are only re-exporting `CLEAR_HTTP_ERRORS`, `clearHttpErrors` because all the rest are dealt with in between the reducer and the middleware no other element outside of this folder cares about them.

 [(:memo:)](https://github.com/Satyam/book-react-redux/blob/chapter-18-03/client/store/requests/index.js#L10)